ruihong123/TimberSaw/README.md

 We compare dLSM against the baseline solutions that directly port LevelDB and RocksDB to the RDMA-extended remote memory, namely, LevelDB over RDMA file system and RocksDB over RDMA file system.

 ### LSM-tree Configurations
-We set the SSTable file size as 64MB, and the block size as 8KB for each SSTable.
+We set the SSTable file size as 64MB with byte-addressable table format.
 We also set 10 bits per key for the Bloom filters.
 For the in-memory buffer, the MemTable size is set to 64MB.
 We set 12 background compaction threads and 4 background threads for flushing.
 We set the number of immutable tables to 10 to fully utilize the background flushing threads.